 Tailored lone worker policy

-In truth, a blanket policy is rarely sufficient.
-Policies on dealing with risk should be tailored to each individual lone working task.
+In truth, a blanket lone worker policy is rarely sufficient.
+Policies on dealing with risk should be tailored to each individual lone working task and location.

 Training can be extremely helpful in providing lone workers with an understanding of the risks they face and how to deal with them.
 Whether this is how to operate a piece of machinery safely or de-escalating an uncomfortable client situation, there are many training programmes available that can be tailored to your individual business’ needs.